Skip to main content

 5-Stage Quality Control Loop: Cut 1040 Turnaround From 5 Days to 48 Hours

 Most rework in a tax practice isn't a skill problem.
 It's the lack of a repeatable, structured quality control system.
 When you outsource preparation and use the right QC loop, you can cut turnaround from five days to 48 hours while actually improving accuracy.
-Here's how.
+Here's how the quality control loop works.

 Without a QC system, returns move from prep to your desk with random quality.
 Some are clean.
 Some have errors that require rework.
 Some miss whole sections.
 Your team spends hours fixing mistakes instead of advising clients.